marcorix/rails-cookbook/README.md

 - On the categories 'show' page, display all the associated recipes.
   * Hint: Take a look at the associations in the Category model.
 - A user can remove a recipe from a category (actually, delete a bookmark!)
-  Create a delete link for each recipe in the categories 'show' page like this: Beef Miso Ramen | Delete
+  Create a delete link for each recipe in the categories 'show' page

 ## STEP 10 - Make the App navigable
 - A user should be able to navigate through all the pages without needing to use the browser's URL bar.